 Project Planning: Proper knowledge of formwork management facilitates timely utilization and impact of formworks resources, effective set movement, minimizing sluggishness, maximizing reappearance and minimizing costs.

-It also helps in incorrect time and cost contribution to the tendering process.
+It also helps maintaining time and cost contribution to the tendering process.

-Human resources: Special skill sets are required for all levels of personnel involved in formwork activities.
+Human resources: Special skill sets are required for all levels of personnel involved in formworks.